Cause and Effect: Exploring Color Psychology

 What Is Color Psychology?

 There has been little rigorous scientific study on the psychological effects of color.
 Yet color psychology is an important focus of branding and other design disciplines.
-Most studies on the effects of color have been done for practical reasons and primarily consist of anecdotal evidence and case studies from individual companies and designers.
+Most studies on color’s effects have been done for practical reasons and primarily consist of anecdotal evidence and case studies from individual companies and designers.

 Ask designers, however, if they consider the psychological effects of color on human behavior and the vast majority of them will affirm that they do.
-Overlooking color psychology is a quick way to ensure poor user experience and reduce the conversion rate of a website or app.
+Overlooking color psychology in design is a quick way to ensure poor user experience and reduce the conversion rate of a website or app.

 Why Color Affects Emotion

 Why colors affect the way people feel isn’t straightforward.
 There are a number of elements that can influence the way a person feels when exposed to a certain color.
 One important factor is the personal association with a color.
 If a person’s favorite stuffed animal as a child was blue, for example, then they may have a preference for blue throughout their life.
 Or, at the opposite end of the spectrum, if they were hit by a blue car as a child, they might have a strong negative emotional reaction to the color blue.

 However, because of universal human experiences, it’s possible to predict how the majority of people will respond to a given color.
 For example, green is often associated with nature and growth because most people have witnessed plants growing.
 Blue is almost universally calming because it’s associated with things like the sky and water.